shinokada/awesome/README.md

 unlink         remove a package symlink links          prints all links
--u | update    checks an update and install a new package -a | alias     creates an alias
+-u | update    checks an update and install a new package -p | push      Git add, commit, push, and update the script you are working -a | alias     creates an alias
 -v | --version prints version
 -h, --help     prints this help message and exit"